Sunday, April 30, 2023

 The American men who come to the Philippines just don't have the same access to beauty in the US that the Philippines offers.
 So while Filipino men may turn up their noses to the "common" beauty all around them, the American expats know better than to be so cavalier with what is right in front of them.

 However, an increasing number of Filipino women have come to believe that Korean and Chinese porcelain paleness is the ultimate standard of beauty.
-And then they try to mimic the porcelain dolls with harmful Michael Jackson style skin bleach and worse, dodgy pills.
-Of course, this just makes them look pallid and unhealthy.
+And then they try to mimic the porcelain dolls with harmful Michael Jackson style skin bleach and worse, dodgy pills, and you may not believe this, a weekly intravenous solution of glutathione.
+Of course, all of this just makes them look pallid and unhealthy.
 In the US, when we say someone looks "pale," we mean sick.

 And yet so many Filipinas are now doing this.
 I mean, did they behave this way a generation ago?
 I'm not sure.
 But personally, I think it is an unnatural cultural contagion.
 No doubt heavily fueled by a pervasive and pernicious social media.
 In fact, it is not an exaggeration to say that social media has reached dystopian levels in the Philippines.
 The smartphone zombies and their attached devices are everywhere.
 But the saddest part of the advancing Philippine zombie apocalypse is the ubiquitous pageant of porcelain dolls.
 It is a travesty.